BIDS/repro-case-studies/README.md

 A case study describes the computational workflow that you used to complete a single well-defined research output (e.g., a manuscript or equivalent).
 A case study specifically should not describe a lab, a person, a concept, or a general hardware/software stack.
 It should be an example of a concrete research activity, not a reflection.
 The goal is to capture your web of practices surrounding a specific research pipeline and its associated benefits and challenges.

 Broadly, there are two types of topics that may be the subject of case studies.
 The first is a manuscript or equivalent "traditional" publication.
 The second is a piece of software that you have developed as part of your research.
 In both cases, the case study should describe the workflow used to create the final product.
-Examples of both types of case studies are attached with this document.
+Examples of a [publication-based case study](case-studies/jkitzes.md) and a [software-based case study](case-studies/dturek.md) are included in this repository for your reference.

 When choosing a subject for your case study, __think small and concrete__.
 For a sense of scale, a case study should cover research representing approximately 6 months to 1 year of work for a single researcher.
 If your projects tend to be large or complex, you may choose to focus on only a portion of a larger project for your case study.
 If you do not have a single project that you feel would be useful to share, you can describe an "idealized" workflow that combines features of several different real projects, although we are particularly interested in hearing about projects that were partially successful or that involved significant difficulties.

 ## Format

-The case studies are formatted using markdown.
+The case studies should be written using markdown.
 To help you complete your case study, we have provided a template that will guide you through a series of standard short answer questions.
-To complete your case study, simply open [this template](template.md), save a copy of the template with a file name consisting of your first initial and last name (e.g. ``alovelace.md``), and replace the sections labeled ``[Answer]`` with your responses.
+To complete your case study, simply open [this template](https://raw.githubusercontent.com/BIDS/repro-case-studies/master/template.md), save a copy of the template with a file name consisting of your first initial and last name (e.g. ``alovelace.md``), and replace the sections labeled ``[Answer]`` with your responses.
 Length suggestions are provided for each question.
-You may also wish to refer to the two included sample case studies for guidance.
+You may also wish to refer to the two sample case studies ([publication-based](case-studies/jkitzes.md) and [software-based](case-studies/dturek.md)) for guidance.

 In summary, the core of the case study is a visual diagram showing your workflow with an accompanying narrative description.
 You'll also be asked for additional detail on specific pain points (portions of the reproducible workflow that were failed, incomplete, or particularly challenging), key achievements, and key tools.
 Several general questions on your views of reproducibility will complete the case study.